 Notice of Service in Illinois

-In Illinois, specifically the Cook County Court, there is a specific process established for serving summons, which includes: 1) voluntary acceptance; 2) sheriff service; 3) service by special process server; 4) service by publication; and finally 5) service by special order of the court.
+In Illinois, there is a specific process established for serving summons, which includes: 1) voluntary acceptance; 2) sheriff service; 3) service by special process server; 4) service by publication; and finally 5) service by special order of the court.
 Arguably, if a similar case was to arise, service via Facebook would fall under option five.
 The respondent has 30 days from the date of service to file an appearance with the court (i.e. acknowledge the summons and the fact they are being sued/divorced).

 Divorce is a complex and time consuming process, but the right attorney can walk you through the necessary steps.
 If you are considering divorce, and have questions, contact our experienced DuPage County divorce lawyers today.